p-dimi/Quick-facial-recognition/README.md

 # Face-Recognition
-Easy to use and utilize face recognition module based on dlib
+Easy to use and utilize face recognition module based on dlib.

+Example use code found below.

 ## Requirements
 Requirements in the requirement.txt file.